 He promoted himself to Batman as a PR move.
 He called his terrorist organization 'The Black Knights' and had them publicly running around defeating drug dealers and terrorists with less PR-savvy.
 (He also actually employs a professional news-spinner to work on his PR in this period.)
 Though the suit itself is agreed to look more like Space Dracula.

 Li'l Slugger from Paranoia Agent: While hitting people in the head with a baseball bat isn't much of a superpower he definitely invokes a secretive vigilante image.

 Superheroes tend to invoke silly images instead of creepy.
 Superheroes, when they have masks, either obscure only part of the face or are form fitting.
 V is neither.
 His outfit would be much more suitable to a conventional villain in most comic universes.
-Not to mention that the world he lives in has heavy censorship laws os it makes sense that many characters would have no idea what a superhero was.
+The world he lives in has heavy censorship laws so it makes sense that many characters would have no idea what a superhero was.

 V explains the importance of his face-obscuring mask to Evie just before the end of the story.
 He wears it because if people knew his face, he would be just a man, but as "V" he is an idea, an icon, a symbol for people to believe in.
 Also, so that Evie can succeed him without anyone knowing the first V has been killed

 V actually wears tights and is one of the completely justified male examples of such hero.
 His persona is a XVII-century soldier and so his costume is a recreation of the historical garb that included tight-fitting breeches, doublet and a cape.
 Without the mask, he could quite well fit the crowd on the London street in an Elizabethan era.

 Perhaps in an attempt to capture the tone of the X-Men movies, the entire second volume of New Mutants had the kids operating without any costumes.
 However, once the series was cancelled and relaunched as New X-Men: Academy X, they all started wearing proper superhero uniforms.